SadCryFamily/rentalService/README.md

 - `POST /signup` - Register a new customer
 - `POST /activate` - Activate new customer
 - `POST /signin` - Authenticate a user and generate an access token (Unavailable while do not activate accout)
+- `POST /resend-activation-code` - Re-send activation code if first was expired

 ### Customer